Dightful/CardGameWithThreading/README.md

 java -class-path ".;junit.jar;hamcrest-core.jar" org.junit.runner.JUnitCore TestSuite
 TestSuite is a class that runs all the tests.

-Footnotes *USE THIS
-When viewing the deck files after a game, it is possible that some decks may have more/less cards.
-This is normal and to be expected - due to the nature of the multithreaded environment, the game may suddenly end while certain decks have less cards than others.

-Please note that the number of players is decided by the user and the pack should be provided by the user as well.
+Footnotes:
+When reviewing the deck files after a game, you may notice that some decks contain more or fewer cards than others.
+This is because, in a multithreaded environment, actions from different threads can overlap, even at the same timestamp.
+Thus, in the same moment that the winning player declares victory, due to the nature of threading, another player might still complete their turn.
+This can result in a card being taken from one deck and added to another before the game fully stops, causing some decks to have one less card while others have one more.
+This behavior is a normal outcome of this multithreaded system.

-Developed by Talhaa Hussain and Reuben Kurian for the University of Exeter, module code ECM2414.
+Developed by Matthew Dawson and Jacob Nixon for the University of Exeter, module code ECM2414.